 Salary Info and Job Outlook

 According to the U.S. Postal Inspection Service, postal inspectors are paid according to the U.S. government's General Schedule pay scale for law enforcement officers.
-The base entry-level salary ranged from $42,823 to $80,731per year in 2016.
+The average salary was reported to be $62,939, as of November 2018, per the statistics from Payscale.com.
 Compensation can vary, depending upon several factors, including locality.

 According to the U.S. Bureau of Labor and Statistics (BLS), federal law enforcement jobs are competitive.
 Job candidates who are bilingual, have a bachelor's degree and previous law enforcement or military experience should have the best employment opportunities.